If you are unhappy with how the Mental Health Act has been used, you can make a complaint to us and we will investigate.

 Phone: 03000 616161 - press ‘1’ to speak to the mental health team.

-If we can look into it, we will write to tell you what will happen next.
-In either case, we aim to send our first reply within three working days.
+If we can investigate, we will write to tell you what will happen next.
+Either way, we aim to send our first reply within 5 working days.

 We can handle some kinds of complaint more quickly.
 This could include where the people providing your care can tell us within a day how they will fix things and when.
 For example, making sure:

 - that you have access to an advocate